plone/training/dexterity_2.rst

      <element value="ploneconf.site.interfaces.ITalk"/>
     </property>

-Either reinstall the addon, apply the behavior by hand or run a upgrade-step (see below) and the interface will be there.
+Either reinstall the addon, apply the behavior by hand or run an upgrade step (see below) and the interface will be there.

 Then we can safely bind the talkview to the new marker interface.